What do I do first?

 If your loved one has seen their doctor during the last 14 days of their illness a medical certificate should be issued stating the cause of death, this certificate will then need to be taken to The Registrar within 5 days to formally register the death and obtain a death certificate.

-My loved one has died in a nursing home
+in a nursing home

 When a death occurs at a nursing home, the nursing home staff will liaise with the doctor and then contact Jennifer Ashe & Son Funeral Directors on 01543 378022 to arrange for our family to bring your loved one into our care.